zdychacek/insert-module-globals/readme.markdown

 If `opts.debug` is true, an inline source map will be generated to compensate for the extra lines.

+You cas pass list of plugins for Bybylon parser via `opts.parserPlugins` option.

 # events

 ## inserter.on('global', function (name) {})